My problem with every single DJI Osmo Pocket review was that it did not mention any of the problems that I had with it when I got it.

 Surprisingly, it is.
-Now, we wouldn’t recommend that you buy the Osmo Pocket for taking pictures, but if you are buying it for videos and want to take a picture, the Osmo Pocket won’t disappoint.
+We don’t recommend it for that, but if you are buying it for videos and want to take a picture, the Osmo Pocket won’t disappoint.

-Overall though, I’d get a phone for pictures over the Osmo Pocket simply because the Osmo Pocket is limited with that one lens, and isn’t doing as much progress software wise as phone companies when it comes to picture taking.
-With that said, the Osmo Pocket can shoot RAW pictures while the likes of iPhone can’t.
+Overall though, I’d get a phone for pictures over the Osmo Pocket simply because the Osmo Pocket is limited with that one lens.
+And it also isn’t doing as much progress software wise as phone companies when it comes to picture taking.
+With that said, the Osmo Pocket can shoot RAW pictures while the likes of the iPhone can’t.

 The DJI Osmo Pocket camera is a gimmick to those that rock $3,000 cameras and only got the Osmo Pocket to make a review on it.

-But if you area creator on a budget and looking for a bit of everything, this is a camera for you.
-You won’t get the best quality out there, but you’ll get quality on a very high level with superb stability.
+But if you are a creator on a budget and looking for a bit of everything, this is a camera for you.
+You won’t get the best quality out there, but you’ll get quality at a very high level with superb stability.
 It’s not better than a proper camera, but it’s not meant to be because a normal camera isn’t better than it.
 It’s in its own category.
 You should probably just get both because these compliment each other extremely well.